 So now, we are ready to actually ask if the frequency is in use: first, we listened and heard nothing with the PRE AMP ON, the RF GAIN UP FULL, and then we also switched OFF any narrow filters so we can hear up and down in the wide filter.
 So, how do we now ask, do we send QRL?

-Most operators do, but this is not the BEST practice.
-Let us look at better ways and techniques, to avoid QRM, and using best etiquette.
+Most operators do, but this is not necessarily the BEST practice.
+Let us look at better ways and techniques, to minimize QRM if there is indeed someone there, and using best CW etiquette.

-If we now send QRL? this is quite a long transmission, and if anyone is on frequency hearing a weak station and in QSO with them, maybe even they are S9 and near by to you but you did not hear them yet as they’re listening to a long over from the weak station, your “QRL?” is going to cause great annoyance.
-So, let’s first do something shorter and more tentative: “?”
+If we send QRL? this is quite a long transmission, and if anyone is on frequency hearing a weak station and in QSO with them, maybe even they are S9 and near by to you but you did not hear them yet as they’re listening to a long over from the weak station, your “QRL?” may cause annoyance.
+So, let’s first do something shorter and more tentative, a simple, short: “?”

-And if you still hear nothing, you should again send “QRL?”
+And if you still hear nothing, you should again repeat the “QRL?” or QSY? or QRT?

 Why, you may ask, all this fuss.
 If you have any idea about HF radio propagation you would know that what YOU cannot hear, someone else on frequency most likely CAN hear.
 So, at this point a few reminders:

-But, if we are keen to improve yet further, can we use something better than “QRL?”
+And, if we are keen to improve our operating even further, we can use something better than “QRL?”
 After all, although traditional among radio amateurs, the professional would take issue with this abuse of the Q code.
 “QRL?” means “Are you busy?”
 Which is actually appropriate among radio amateurs, because someone IS busy if they are in a QSO.
 It does not however exactly mean “Is the frequency in use?” it means “Are you busy?” although this amounts to the same thing.

 The issue we may have with “QRL?” however, from a practical point of wanting to minimize QRM while checking, is it is still quite a long Q code.
 We mitigate this by first using “?” alone.
 But we could also substitute “QRL?” with “QRT?” which is a shorter code, and also very accurate: “Should I stop sending?”